6 (Re)Sampling

 # Simple random sample (duplicates, equal probability)

 Intuition for infinite populations: imagine drawing names from a giant urn.
 If the urn has only \(10\) names, then removing one name slightly changes the composition of the urn, and the probabilities shift for the next name you draw.
 Now imagine the urn has \(100\) billion names, so that removing one makes no noticeable difference.
 We can pretend the composition never changes: each draw is essentially identical and independent (iid).
-We can even guarantee that be putting any names drawn back into the urn (sampling with replacement).
+We can actually guarantee the names are iid by putting any names drawn back into the urn (sampling with replacement).

 6.1 Sample Distributions